ynput/ayon-documentation/website/docs/addon_resolve_artist.md

 ### Create/Convert a Timeline from Media Pool into an Editorial Package

-To create an editorial package, select a timeline in the media pool (1) and use the Create tool (2).
+To create an editorial package, select a timeline in the media pool (1) and use the AYON Create tool (2).
 Then set the target folder (3) context and task (4).

 Choose _`Editorial Package`_ (5) as the product type.
 You can also use a Variant (6) to differentiate between different versions of timelines within the same target context.
 Hit Create (7).